falk-werner/webfuse/README.md

 Unlike webfuse, davfs2 mounts a remote filesystem locally, that is provided by a WebDAV server.
 In contrast, webfuse starts a server awaiting client connections to attach the remote file system.

+### websocketfs

+[websocketfs](https://github.com/sagemathinc/websocketfs) is another fuse based filesystem with websocket transport.
+The project describes itself as
+"like sshfs, but entirely over a websocket that doesn't use ssh at all".

 ## Further Documentation

 -   [Build instructions](doc/build.md)